 According to the Federal Motor Carrier Safety Administration (FMCSA), these vehicles can weigh as much as 80,000 pounds when fully loaded.
 Due to the size and weight of these trucks, an impact involving a traditional passenger car can be devastating.
 There are various causes of truck accidents in Scottsdale, Arizona.
 Size and weight alone are not necessarily causes of these crashes.
 Rather, an investigation often discovers that the main causes of these crashes revolve around driver errors, truck company negligence, or truck failure.

 Injuries caused by a large truck crash are often catastrophic.
 As we mentioned, the size and weight of a large tractor-trailer or other large truck can lead to devastation for those inside traditional passenger vehicles.
-At David Shapiro Law, PLLC, our team has experience helping Scottsdale truck accident victims who have sustained the following:
+At Shapiro Law Team, our team has experience helping Scottsdale truck accident victims who have sustained the following:

 Our Arizona truck accident lawyers also help clients who have sustained significant emotional and psychological trauma as a result of the accident and their injuries.
 These “unseen” injuries can have a long-lasting impact on a victim, sometimes well after the physical injuries have healed.